 Your Health & Safety Manual:

 While correcting these physical hazards, it’s a good idea to begin working on the next major project which is developing your customized health and safety manual.
-This document will contain all of the specific OSHA standards which apply to the company as well as assigning key roles, etc. This document essentially becomes the company’s “safety bible” and spells out exactly what the company needs to do in order to implement and manage their workplace safety program.
+This document, or group of individual written programs, will contain all of the specific OSHA standards which apply to the company as well as assigning key roles, etc. This document essentially becomes the company’s “safety bible” and spells out exactly what the company needs to do in order to implement and manage their workplace safety program.

 To give you a better idea of what a safety manual might contain, let’s take a typical manufacturing company as an example.
 Such a manual might contain the following standards: Hazard Communication, Ladders, Personal Protective Equipment, Lockout/Tagout, Respiratory Protection, Emergency Action Plan, Fall Protection, Cranes and Hoists, Hearing Conservation, Powered Industrial Trucks and maybe more.